Address: Carrer d’Arístides Maillol, 12, Barcelona

 Extra stadium info – Camp Nou

 The stadium, formerly known as the Estadi del FC Barcelona, was one of the 1982 FIFA World Cup venues.
 It hosted the opening match of the 1982 FIFA World Cup, which was won by the national football team of Belgium after defeating the Argentine Republic.
 Erwin Vandenbergh scored the only goal of the game.
 The stadium is among the largest sports venues by capacity in the world.
 In 2016, it hosted a rugby union match with 99,000 people in attendance, which became a record attendance for a rugby union match in Spain.
-The venue is the home of FC Barcelona, the second sports team in the world with 100 million followers on their main social media page.
-In 2010, they created history when three players who came through its youth academy (Messi, Iniesta and Xavi) were chosen as the three best football players in the world.
+The venue is the home of FC Barcelona, the second sports team in the world with 100 million followers on its main social media page.
+In 2010, the club created history when three players who came through its youth academy (Messi, Iniesta and Xavi) were chosen as the three best football players in the world.